Dylan Saint-Louis

-Dylan Saint-Louis (born 26 April 1995) is a professional footballer who plays as a forward and winger for Turkish club Hatayspor.
+Dylan Saint-Louis (born 26 April 1995) is a professional footballer who plays as a forward.
 Born in France, he represents Congo at international level.

 Club career

 Saint-Louis is a youth exponent from Saint-Étienne.
 He made his Coupe de la Ligue debut on 16 December 2015 against Paris Saint-Germain playing the full game.

 On 31 August 2016, Saint-Louis joined Ligue 2 side Laval on a season-long loan deal.

 On 23 June 2019, Saint-Louis departed Paris FC for Belgian team Beerschot, signing a three-year deal.

 On 2 August 2021, he signed a three-year contract with Hatayspor in Turkey.

+On 26 July 2023, Primeira Liga side Vizela announced the signing of Saint-Louis on a two-year contract.

 International career

 Saint-Louis was called-up by Congo on 19 May 2017.
 He was part of a 43-man preliminary squad to compete in the Africa Cup of Nations qualifier against DR Congo on 10 June, but did not cap.
 He made his formal debut for Congo in a 2–1 2018 World Cup qualification loss to Egypt national football team on 8 October 2017.